Those beautiful, shiny icicles hanging from your roof aren't cool.

 Water is not supposed to puddle up on your roof.
 It can seep down through the roof (science calls this a "leak," FYI), and turn your insulation into a wet mess.

-But that's only the beginning ...
+But that's only the beginning.

-#2 They'll Infest Your House With Mold
+#2 They Can Infest Your House With Mold

 Once your insulation is that soggy mess, something worse could be lurking.

-MOLD!
+Mold!
 Ugh.
 It's nasty.
 And it's expensive to make go away.

-Fittingly, the way to prevent it is (ta-da!) good insulation.
-So your roof doesn't get too warm in the first place.
+Fittingly, the way to prevent it is (ta-da!) good insulation so your roof doesn't get too warm in the first place.

 #3 They'll Send Water Pouring Down Your Walls

-A really bad leak will continue right through the insulation to destroy walls, ceilings, flooring — pretty much everything it touches (and spread that nasty mold around!).
+A really bad leak will continue right through the insulation to destroy walls, ceilings, flooring — pretty much everything it touches (and spread that nasty mold around).

-That's a great way to wave goodbye to the Dream Deck Savings Account you've been working on for years.
+That's a great way to wave goodbye to the dream deck savings account you've been working on for years.

-This can be done with a special roof rake (it's a thing!) if your roof is low enough, or by calling in pros who know how to climb around on roofs in the snow without breaking themselves.
+This can be done with a special roof rake (it's a thing) if your roof is low enough, or by calling in pros who know how to climb around on roofs in the snow without breaking themselves.

 #4 They'll Rip Down Gutters and Pull Roof Shingles Loose

+Ice dams weigh a ton (literally).
 Which means all that weight can tear gutters away from your house, pull shingles loose from your roof, and generally cause stress on your home's exterior.

+But if there's no ice, there's no ice damage.
 So make sure your home's insulated — and well ventilated (see #1) — and you shouldn't have a problem.

-But if you see one forming, try this DIY trick: Fill pantyhose with an ice-melt product, and place on freezing-prone points of your roof.
+But if you see one forming, try this DIY trick: Fill pantyhose or tights with an ice-melt product and place on freezing-prone points of your roof.
+Your home won't win any beauty pageants, but in the short term, this DIY trick can save you some serious grief.

-#5 They'll Damage Something (or Someone!)
-Special to You
+#5 They'll Damage Something (or Someone) Special to You

 Did we mention how heavy ice dams are?
 Weight can inflict damage.
-A ton of it!
+A ton of it.
 And in dangerous ways you don't even want to think about.
 Like suddenly breaking loose and falling on:

 - That azalea you nursed back to life last spring